WilcoPartsUnlimited/Parts-Unlimited-fTohm/frontend/readme.md

 ## Getting started

+First, install the dependencies of the project by running `npm i`.
-To start the app use: `yarn start` from the frontend directory.
+Then, start the app by running `yarn dev`.

 Make sure your server is up and running to serve requests.